resilient leadership

-The importance of resilient leadership in times of uncertainty and upheaval
+The importance of resilient leadership in times of uncertainty

 The working world is beginning to get used to a COVID-19 reality, which involves a great deal of uncertainty, more remote working conditions and the potential for constant change.
 Looking at those businesses that continue to thrive – as opposed to those simply surviving, or worse – there is often one factor in common; resilient leadership.
 But what does that look like in practice?